Electronic Invoicing

 Mandatory Electronic Invoicing in Pakistan

-June 1, 2025, marks a turning point in Pakistan’s tax system, as mandatory electronic invoicing comes into force for all large taxpayers.
+July 1, 2025, marks a turning point in Pakistan’s tax system, as mandatory electronic invoicing comes into force for all large taxpayers.
 This measure, driven by the Federal Board of Revenue (FBR), is part of a broader government initiative to digitize tax processes, strengthen tax oversight, and reduce tax evasion.

 The requirement is formalized in the 2024 Finance Bill and official notification F. No. 1(141) ST-L&P/2025/55105-R, submitted to the National Assembly.
 Both documents confirm that companies classified as large taxpayers are required to fully integrate their accounting, invoicing, and POS systems with the FBR’s electronic infrastructure for real-time transmission of electronic invoices.

-Currently, e-invoicing in Pakistan applies to the sale and purchase of goods, not services.
-However, in some regions like Islamabad, both goods and services are subject to mandatory e-invoicing.
+Currently, e-Invoicing in Pakistan applies to the sale and purchase of goods, not services.
+However, in some regions like Islamabad, both goods and services are subject to mandatory e-Invoicing.

-Meanwhile, non-corporate taxpayers (such as sole proprietors, simple businesses, or other entities not registered such as legal persons) must register with the FBR by July 1, 2025.
+Meanwhile, non-corporate taxpayers (such as sole proprietors, simple businesses, or other entities not registered such as legal persons) must register with the FBR by August 1, 2025.
 While they are not required to implement full system integration by the same date as large taxpayers, registration is a necessary first step for future phases of the e-invoicing program.

 How Does E-Invoicing Work in Pakistan?